Guides · Complete guide

 Fity is a WhatsApp-based AI bot that helps fitness coaches manage more trainees online.
 It arrived as one monolithic file that kept breaking: the app ran, but features failed constantly.
 We rebuilt it on their code base into a secured app with a proper backend, frontend and database, combining several LLM providers with full data separation.

-A legal document-intelligence system arrived as an idea with no code at all.
+A legal document-intelligence system arrived as an idea with no code at all, the kind of ground-up build covered in what it takes to build an app from scratch.
 It now runs on the client's own machine, reads their evidence database, and produces lawyer-grade response letters in Hebrew, each one verified through several gates before a human approves it.

 A trading dashboard arrived as a design mockup made with AI.
 It now connects to brokerage APIs with hard risk controls, using only the indicators that showed a success rate above 80% across 20 years of market data, and went through three months of paper trading before touching a real account.